panzerdp/dmitripavlutin.com/content/posts/086-object-is-array/index.md

 array.constructor === Array;
 ```

-And what is the JavaScript operator that verifies whether a function is the constructor of an instance? `instanceof`!
+What is the operator that verifies whether a function is the constructor of an instance? `instanceof`!

 Now emerges the next way to verify if a value is an array: `value instance Array` evaluates to `true` if `value` is an array.